 teaching at age 12 in the temple.
 He did not suddenly at 30 reappear

 out of nowhere to mystify people who, if the birth stories had been

 true, would have already known him.
-The "historical" Jesus didn't do
+The "historical" Yeshua didn't do

 miracles or raise the dead.
 The sayings and sermons weren't originally